|

 she's my companion.

-then like a fish I graze the waves
+like a fish I can graze the waves.

 soon a sky full of exotic stars will appear.